jgillmanjr/pySchema4neo/README.md

 See the `schemaModel.txt` file in the `documentation` directory to get a look at the format.

 ### Important Notes About Schema Definitions
+While this proof of concept was designed with only a single label being assigned to a node, an attempt has been made to handle multiple label assignements *somewhat* intelligently.

-1. When multiple types are assigned to a node, if **ANY** of those types don't define any required properties, it will eliminate **ALL** property requirements that other types might declare.
+1. When multiple labels are assigned to a node, the property requirements for **ALL** of the assigned labels must be met.
+If one of the labels doesn't define required properties, you'll still need to have required properties for any other labels set.
-1. The above caveat also applies to outbound relations.
-If an applied node type doesn't specify what is allowed, it will override relation restrictions specified by other types.
-1. Aaaand again for a lack of defined target types for a given relation.
-1. And once more for a target that doesn't have any specified required properties.
-1. Specified validators must exist (see below for information on validators)
+1. Any outbound relation type is allowed as long as it exists within the spec for any of the assigned labels.
+If a label doesn't restrict outbound relation types, you're still limited to a union of the allowed types specified by the other labels.
+1. If there is a validator conflict for a node or relation property, the node or relation create/update will fail (and you'll be notified what went wrong).

 ### Using the Schema File
 When you construct the pySchema4neo.Schema object, pass in the path to the file.